mtnartker/mtnartker.github.io/_posts/2020-08-15-spotify-api-spotifyr-intro.md

 ---
 layout: post
-title: "My First Work with Spotify's API and SpotifyR"
+title: "Initial Introduction to SpotifyR with KMeans"
 date: 2020-08-15
 ---